triopsi/th-about-our-services/readme.txt

 == Description ==

-The "about our service" Plugin is a very simple way, to show your services on your site or blog post.
+The "about our service" plugin is a very simple way, to show your services on your site or blog post.
 It's have a responsive Design and is very easys to use it.
-Chhose icons and create descriptions in the admin panel of wordpress.
-Add than the shortcode in a post or site.
+Choose icons and create descriptions on the admin panel of wordpress.
+Add than copy the shortcode in a post or site.

 = Create features =